printers-for-people/catboat/docs/Beaglebone.md

 # Beaglebone

-This document describes the process of running Klipper on a Beaglebone PRU.
+This document describes the process of running Kalico on a Beaglebone PRU.

 ## Building an OS image